ofiwg/libfabric/man/fi_endpoint.3.md

 Message ordering is necessary, but does not guarantee the order in which data is sent or received by the transport layer.

+*FI_ORDER_NONE*
+: No ordering is specified.
+This value may be used as input in order to obtain the default message order supported by the provider.

 *FI_ORDER_RAR*
 : Read after read.
 If set, RMA and atomic read operations are processed in the order submitted relative to other RMA and atomic